LapysDev/PatchOdyssey/README.md

 ## Code
 Clone/ download the [Git](https://git-scm.com) <abbr title=repository>repo.</abbr> files into your chosen file directory, then
 </br>
-Open the folder location as a Project with the [Unity Hub](https://unity.com/unity-hub).
+Open the folder location as a Project with the [Unity Hub](https://unity.com/unity-hub) (for Windows).
 <br/> </br>
 &nbsp;&nbsp;&nbsp;&nbsp; *voila~!* &#x2728;
 </br> </br>